-Top: The Metropolitan North Apartments - Construction was completed in 16-17 and occupancy is underway forresidents have moved into this affordable rental development of 70 apartments (11 studios, 25 one-bedroom apartments, 14 two-bedroom apartments, and 21 three-bedroom apartments).
+Top: The Metropolitan North Apartments - Construction was completed in 16-17 and occupancy is underway for this affordable rental development of 70 apartments (11 studios, 25 one-bedroom apartments, 14 two-bedroom apartments, and 21 three-bedroom apartments).
 Nine of the apartments are Transition in Place (TIP) units for homeless households.